nealcaren/crisis-and-opportunity-books/readme.md

 ## Production Details

 Each book has been carefully replicated from the earliest available print edition.
-In cases where digital editions are unavailable, PDF versions are OCR-processed.
-Where EPUBs exist, we extract the text directly.
-In both scenarios, the digitized text is carefully cross-referenced with the original printed editions to ensure fidelity.
+In cases where digital editions are unavailable, a draft text version is created from the PDF using OCR.
+Where EPUBs exist, the text is  extracted directly.
+In both cases, the digitized text is carefully cross-referenced with the printed edition to ensure fidelity.
 We format the text into Markdown, prioritizing simplicity and readability while minimizing HTML usage.
 These Markdown documents then serve as the foundation for generating both the final text and EPUB versions.

 While we strive to reproduce the text as the author intended, these releases are new editions and not exact duplicates of the first editions.
-For example, design elements like drop caps at the beginning of chapters or end-of-line hyphenations are not reproduced.
+For example, design elements like drop caps at the beginning of chapters are not reproduced.
+Overall, formatting changes are minimal.
-Overall, formatting changes are minimal and align with publishing norms from the 1920s.
-For example, various treatments of song fragments in the original texts—such as the use of quotation marks, block quotes, italics, or combinations thereof—are standardized in these digital editions.
 All materials are available in the [Github repository](https://github.com/nealcaren/crisis-and-opportunity-books).

 If you are interested in helping out or spot an error, let [me](mailto:neal.caren@gmail.com) know, post an [issue](https://github.com/nealcaren/crisis-and-opportunity-books/issues) or create a [pull request](https://github.com/nealcaren/crisis-and-opportunity-books/pulls).